 Key Studies on Early Childhood Behavior

-A landmark meta-analysis in Child Development (2018) reviewed 100+ studies and found positive reinforcement reduces disruptive behaviors by 70% in preschool settings compared to punitive methods.
+A landmark meta-analysis in Child Development (2018) reviewed 100+ studies and found that positive reinforcement reduces disruptive behaviors by 70% in preschool settings compared to punitive methods.
 The CDC positive parenting resources cite longitudinal data linking praise-rich environments to lower anxiety in school-age children.

 Zero to Three on early behavior emphasizes that infants as young as 6 months respond to enthusiastic tones, laying foundations for emotional intelligence.